spectrocloud/librarium/content/docs/13-vertex-edition/01-install-using-quick-start-mode.md

 # Install Using Quick-Start Mode

 Palette’s On-Prem Quick-Start Mode is a single-node installation of the Palette platform in vCenter vSphere.
-This installation is typically used for PoC environments to quickly understand the capabilities of the Palette platform.
+This installation is typically used for Proof of Concept (POC) environments to quickly understand the capabilities of the Palette platform.
 It is not recommended for Production deployments but serves as a precursory installation for Enterprise mode.

 For production environments, you will migrate the single-node cluster you deploy in Quick-Start mode to Enterprise mode, which deploys three nodes in VSphere.
 For steps on migrating the single-node cluster, refer to the [Migrate Cluster to Enterprise Mode](/vertex-edition/migrate-cluster-to-enterprise-mode) guide.